parmes/parmes/blog/pop_audit.rst

 |POP1|

 I would like to express my gratitude to All at `POP <https://pop-coe.eu>`_ who have contributed to making this possible:)
-In particular I would like to thank Nick Dingle who contact me and pursued this work from start to end.
+In particular I would like to thank Nick Dingle who pursued this work from start to end.
 This report will potentially guide Solfec optimization in 2018.